firmanJS/attendance-using-express-via-bot-telegram/README.md

 this application is an application to do attendance via telegram bot using expressjs

 # how to use
-* create telegram bot search in your telegram `BotFather` and typing /newbot and enter
+* create telegram bot search in your telegram `BotFather` and typing `/newbot` and enter
 * typing your naming boot example tes_bot and enter `_bot` is required in your last name
-* if your success your have recived message token
+* if your success your have recived message token save your token
 * copy environment variable with your terminal
 ```sh
 cp .env-sample .env